God Reward You

-God Reward You (Dios se lo pague) is a 1948 Argentine drama film directed by Luis César Amadori and starring Arturo de Córdova and Zully Moreno.
+God Reward You (Dios se lo pague) is a 1948 Argentine melodrama film of the classical era directed by Luis César Amadori and starring Arturo de Córdova and Zully Moreno, produced during the classical era of Argentina cinema.
 It won the Silver Condor Award for Best Film, given by the Argentine Film Critics Association in 1949 for the best picture of the previous year.

 In a survey of the 100 greatest films of Argentine cinema carried out by the Museo del Cine Pablo Ducrós Hicken in 2000, the film reached the 14th position.
 In 2022, the film was included in Spanish magazine Fotogramas's list of the 20 best Argentine films of all time.

 Plot

-Nancy, a woman gambler who frequents underground casinos, who flaunts her elegance to hide her poverty while waiting for a wealthy man to appear and take care of her, talks to an old man begging at the door of a casino.
+Nancy, a woman gambler who frequents underground casinos, who flaunts her elegance to hide her poverty while biding her time to find a wealthy man to appear and take care of her, talks to an old man begging at the door of a casino.
 Shortly after, a rich and mysterious man offers her a life of luxury, albeit far from social conventions.
 He does not want to marry or tell her anything about his life; In return, he offers her luxuries and everything she has dreamed of all her life.

 She also meet the son of a very important textile businessman, who becomes obsessed with her and begins to persecute her.
 He proposes that they run away together, and even steals to finance her escape to the United States.

-The day they were supposed to leave, the husband doesn't leave the house at the usual time and Nancy gets scared.
+The day they are supposed to leave, the husband doesn't leave the house at the usual time and Nancy gets scared.
 The beggar and the husband turn out to be the same person.
 She decides not to leave him and instead goes to the church, where the beggar begs for alms.
 They both get married.